 The Spanish Riding School and the Lipizzaners (part 2)

 Today, we get to see the morning training session of the Lipizzaners and tour the school.
 I’m quite excited.
 We get to the Spanish Riding School about 30 minutes before the training session starts.
-When you arrive, you are given a group number, when called, you enter the venue with your group.
+When you arrive, you are given a group number, and when called, you enter the venue with your group.

 Morning Training Session